frgfm/validate-python-headers/README.md

 ### `license-notice`

 The path to a license notice text.
-If license is null, the header will be expected to have this text as a license notice.
+If license is `null`, the header will be expected to have this text as a license notice.
+Default `null`.

 ## Outputs